seanbreckenridge/on_machine/README.md

 `go install github.com/seanbreckenridge/on_machine/cmd/on_machine@latest`

-I recommend you have both `uname` and `lsb-release` installed if possible on `linux`, that makes distrobution detection much nicer.
+I recommend you have both `uname` and `lsb_release` installed if possible on `linux`, that makes distrobution detection much nicer.
 Otherwise, this defaults to the `golang` `runtime` module defaults

 To manually build: